hamacjumar/PDFViewer/README.md

 ### Build
 To build and use this plugin, `zip` the root directory of this project and name it `PDFViewer.zip`.
 Paste the zip file into the `Plugins` folder of DroidScript and restart DroidScript.

+> NOTE: Do not include the `samples` folder in the zip file.
+It will only take space in your plugin.

 ### Usage
 ```js
 // Load the PDFViewer plugin at the top of your script